 If you’ve been paying on your mortgage for a while, you’ve probably built up equity in your home.
 And as a homeowner, you can tap into that equity through a home equity line of credit (HELOC) to free up cash for other needs, such as a home renovation or to pay your kid’s college tuition.

 "It's a really smart way to borrow money," said Nancy Elkus, vice president, senior consumer lending product manager for Fifth Third Bank.
-“Typically, there are tax advantages and many consumers don't realize that there's a lot of flexibility with a home equity line of credit.”
+“Many consumers don't realize that there's a lot of flexibility with a home equity line of credit.”
 As a homeowner, you’ve spent time working on your home—so why not let your home work for you?
 Here’s what you need to know about a HELOC and how it works so you can make an informed decision.

 What is a HELOC?